NDI is developed by NewTek and it’s literally magic. It’s so simple to set up because there really isn’t anything to set up…

 It’s even cooler!
 The NDI stream’s resolution is two or three screens wide depending on your Matrox device set up.

-After more testing, I discovered that the above statement is true for the
+After more testing, I discovered that the above statement is true for the free way, but the $99 way doesn’t work the same.

 Once you purchase the SDI/NDI module you’ll need to head over to your display settings to pick which output you want to send over NDI.
 Unfortunately, you can only send one.
 If you are using a Dulahead2go that only has two outputs, you’ll click the left or right arrows shown circled above.
 For the 1st output click the left arrow and for the 2nd click the right.
 If you are using a Tripplehead2go you’ll use the left, right, and middle square buttons.
 Left is output 1, the square is output 2, right is output 3.
 I will say this way is much higher quality and it supports transparency.